-She doubted very much she would have offended the damn man, so what could it possibly be?
+She doubted very much she would have offended the bloody man, so what could it possibly be?
 Was she some sort of key?
 Did her parents have enemies that—

-You-Know-Who had been her enemy, still was actually.
-Hagrid and Draco didn't quite believe he's dead—still waiting out there.
-And she had a sneaky suspicion that was correct.
-So assuming the previous Dark Lord was still alive it would only make sense he would want her dead, especially if he knew about Moratorium.
+You-Know-Who had been her enemy; possibly still was, actually.
+Hagrid and Draco didn't quite believe he was dead, and she had a sneaky suspicion that was correct.
+Assuming the previous Dark Lord was still alive it would only make sense he would want her dead, especially if he knew about Moratorium.

-Mr. Pedophile must then be some sort of Dark Lord Fanatic or something of the like if he was trying to rid himself of her.
+Monsieur Pedophile must then be some sort of Dark Lord Fanatic, or something of the like, if he was trying to rid himself of her.

 The question then begged, how to proceed?

 Obviously with caution and cunning.
-She didn't want to bring Moratorium into this unless she wanted to draw attention to herself.
-How suspicious would it be that the Girl-Who-Lived hired a hit man to kill off her professor?
+She didn't want to bring Moratorium into her problems unless she was prepared to draw attention to herself.
+How suspicious would it be that the Girl-Who-Lived hired a hitman to kill off her professor?

-Then she remembered how the third corridor was off limits—and the twins had informed her that was not normally the case.
-Ergo the corridor would only be off limits now because of something new.
+She remembered how the third corridor was off limits, and the twins had informed her that was not normally the case.
+Ergo, the corridor would only be off limits now because of something new.
 Something new and valuable was there.
 And Harry would bet all of her money that it was that strange object.

 Harry smiled as a plan formed into her head.
-If she could get the object and plant it on Quirrel she could confront him about it.
+If she could steal the object and plant it on Quirrel, she could confront him about it.
 When questioned too deeply about why she confronted him, she could certainly bluff her way through and claim she overheard him talking to himself about stealing it.
-She and many other students had already overheard him talking to himself when he thought he was alone.
-Though no one could figure out what exactly he was saying.
+She and many other students had already overheard him talking to himself when he thought he was alone (though no one could figure out what exactly he was saying).